angelopunzalan01/old-work/README.md

 # old-work
 Old coursework
-This is just old coursework from school that I wanted to keep just in case the school's private repository gets deleted.
-They are just the works I think I did best on.
+This repository is a collection of past work during my undergraduate time.
+I tried to keep as much as I could.